arroyostack/React-TypeScript-To-Do-App/README.md

 ## Todo App using React Typescript
 ### Context, ContextProvider, useReducer

-In this exercise i am learning on how to build a solid application using React and taking advantage of the superset Typescript.
+In this exercise I am learning on how to build a robust Todo application using React and taking advantage of the superset Typescript.

 The app uses Context useReducer to manage state in the application.